-Mathematics Department at the University of Wisconsin - LaRiver Studies Center at UW-L as well.
-My research interests lie mainly in mathematical biology, specifically theoretical ecology - however I have also begun working in epidemiology and mathematical sociology.
-I particularly enjoy studying how uncertainty and nonlinearity affect the dynamics of both a single species and interacting populations.
-I also have a strong interest in mentoring undergraduate research, as well as the scholarship of teaching and learning as it pertains to flipped classrooms and mathematical biology.
+Department of Mathematics and Statistics at the University of Wisconsin - LaRiver Studies Center at UW-L and a research associate for the Intercollegiate Biomathematics Alliance.
+My research interests lie mainly in mathematical biology, specifically theoretical ecology and population dynamics.
+I particularly enjoy studying how uncertainty and nonlinear processes affect the transient and long-term dynamics of both a single species and interacting populations (of animals, plants, ideas, information).
+Click here for an interactive demonstration of how the aforementioned stressors can affect population dynamics (credit to my friend and former student Humza Haider for setting up this page).
 A list of my publications, selected talks and poster presentations can be found via my Research page.

-Bottom: My father Brian, Chloe, Maddie, my great uncle Clair (who holds a Master's in Mathematics from Marquette and taught high school mathematics in the Twin Cities for many years), and me)
+bottom: My father Brian, Chloe, Maddie, my great uncle Clair (who holds a Master's in Mathematics from Marquette and taught high school mathematics in the Twin Cities for many years), and me)